 The rates of alcohol, opiate, and marijuana use in Trenton are reflective of drug use across the country, though some differences are present.

 According to the 2017 National Survey on Drug Use and Health, marijuana was the most widely used illicit drug in the U.S. among people aged 12 and older, followed by prescription pain relievers, cocaine, prescription stimulants, and tranquilizers, hallucinogens, methamphetamine, inhalants, heroin, and finally prescription sedatives.

 Unlike in Trenton, relatively few people across the country use heroin recreationally.
 Substance abuse professionals and researchers in Trenton associate the high rates of heroin use there with the accessibility and affordability of heroin.

 Heroin in New Jersey is much cheaper than in other parts of the country.
 Most users report that it is a clean product, meaning it is not laced with other illicit and dangerous substances.

 While the misuse of prescription medications remains a significant problem across the U.S., illicit drug use is of greater concern in the Trenton area.
 Although many people assume prescription drugs are safer because they are coming from a regulated manufacturer, many people cannot afford their high cost and turn to far cheaper, illicitly produced drugs instead.

 The Community’s Response to Drug Use

 The Trenton community is working hard to combat the increasing rates of drug use and associated health concerns.
-Many local organizations have formed in response to the need for affordable and accessible addiction treatment services.
+Many local organizations have formed in response to the need for affordable and accessible New Jersey detox services.